 Agriprima is peer-reviewed journal, therefore it is expected that all parties involved in the publication of this journal, including editors, reviewers, authors and publishers, agree to the following standards for publication ethics.
-Agriprima: The Journal of Applied Agricultural Sciences follows the guidelines of the Committee on Publication Ethics (COPE) in dealing with all aspects of publication ethics and deals specifically with research cases and publication errors.
+Agriprima: Journal of Applied Agricultural Sciences follows the guidelines of the Committee on Publication Ethics (COPE) in dealing with all aspects of publication ethics and deals specifically with research cases and publication errors.
 The following reviews describe Publication Ethics standards for editors, reviewers, and authors.
 In addition, Politeknik Negeri Jember as the publisher of Agriprima only supports timely publishing and has no right to interfere with the integrity of the published content.

 Ethics for Editors